Setup HAProxy to Load Balance an Oracle Linux Automation Manager Cluster

 Introduction

 Oracle Linux Automation Manager supports a cluster deployment of multiple control and execution nodes.
 With the control nodes acting as the entry point into the cluster, how does an administrator manage the traffic across these nodes?
 That is where a load balancer becomes beneficial.
-A load balancer efficiently distributes incoming network traffic across a group of backend servers or the control nodes in this solution.
-A load balancer ensures the Oracle Linux Automation Manager infrastructure is highly available and reliable and performance does not degrade.
+A load balancer efficiently distributes incoming network traffic across a group of backend servers or, in this solution, the control nodes.
+A load balancer ensures the Oracle Linux Automation Manager infrastructure is highly available and reliable, and performance does not degrade.

-In the free lab environment, the below inventory defines the cluster deployment.
-To help automate the cluster installation on your hardware, check out the playbook in the Oracle Linux Automation Manager section of the ansible-collections project.
+The sample inventory below defines a multi-node cluster deployment in the free lab environment.
+To help automate the cluster installation on your hardware, check out the playbook in the Oracle Linux Automation Manager section of the ansible-playbooks project.

 This image shows the topology for this cluster.